-If you don’t get the first touch up, your brows will stay the way they turned out once the skin has healed – uneven and patchy.
+If you don’t get the first microblading touch up, your brows will stay the way they turned out once the skin has healed – uneven and patchy.

-The touch up won’t last as long as the initial treatment, as only certain areas need to be fixed.
-The time the touch up will take depends on the area that needs to be refilled, and whether only strokes need to be added, or some shading needs to be done too.
-It usually lasts half the time of the first treatment, or about an hour.
+The time the microblading touch up will take depends on the area that needs to be retouched, and whether only strokes need to be refilled or some shading needs to be added, too.

-The healing period after the touch up is much shorter than after the initial process, since the treatment isn’t as intense and there is less trauma to the skin.
+The healing period after the microblading touch up is much shorter than after the initial process, since the treatment isn’t as intense and there is less trauma to the skin.

 It doesn’t include as much scabbing (although some scabbing is possible) and it is not as emotionally exhausting, since the results are visible quite soon and there is less redness, itchiness, and irritation.

 It is only similar to a tattoo, but the pigment is not inserted as deep, and it is gradually broken down by the body.
 That’s why microblading fades away after some time.

-Microbladed eyebrows generally last about a year, but they may last as long as 3 years.
-The factors that affect the longevity of microblading are skin type, skincare routine, lifestyle, and the frequency of touch ups.
+Microbladed eyebrows generally last 12-18 months, but they may last as long as 3 years.

 The pigment will definitely start to fade away after some time and the speed of fading depends on your skin type and lifestyle.

-For most people, there’s no need to touch them up more often than that.
+For most people, there’s no need to touch them up more frequently than every 12 months.

-Also, people who spend a lot of time in the sun, in the gym or swimming will probably have to book touch ups more frequently.
+Also, people who spend a lot of time in the sun, in the gym or swimming will probably have to book touch-ups more frequently.
 Certain skincare products can also accelerate pigment fading.

 Dry skin makes you a perfect candidate for microblading, but it doesn’t mean that your microblading will last forever.
-Book a touch up once a year to refresh the color and prolong your microblading.
+Book a touch-up once a year to refresh the color and prolong your microblading.

-Keep in mind that the more the brows fade, more work needs to be done during the touch up, which means the appointment will take longer, it could cost more, and the healing period will be longer and more intense, since there’s more trauma to the skin.
+Keep in mind that the more the brows fade, the more work needs to be done during the microbladng touch-up, which means the appointment will take longer, could cost more, and the healing period will be longer and more intense since there’s more trauma to the skin.